Empyreal96/Easy-Fetch-UWP/README.md

-### What's new in v1.13.16
+### What's new in v1.13.18

-- Simple Archive Extractor to extract files easily
+- Improvements to Auto Updater
-- First Test of Github Update checker
-- General UI fixes
+- Fixed issue when loading list into Cab Downloader
+- Higher Quality YouTube downloads (*issue* Some HD videos cause an exception/crash, this will be looked at soon)
+- Reverted Background image for Performance (Screenshots updated soon)

   **[Find the latest release here](https://github.com/Empyreal96/Easy-Fetch-UWP/releases/tag/1.13.16-prerelease)**